ycpcs/cs201-fall2014/assign/assign05.md

 Because the core computation is based on complex numbers, having a class to represent complex numbers will make implementing the computation much easier.
 The class should look something like this:

+{% highlight java %}
+public class Complex {
+    // ...fields...

+    // Constructor
+    public Complex(double real, double imag) {
+        // ...
+    }

+    // add given complex number to this one, returning the Complex result public Complex add(Complex other) {
+        // ...
+    }

+    // multiply given complex number by this one, returning the Complex result public Complex multiply(Complex other) {
+        // ...
+    }

+    // get the magnitude of this complex number public double getMagnitude() {
+        // ...
+    }
+}
+{% endhighlight %}

 You will need to think about what fields to add and how to implement each operation.

 Once your **Complex** class is ready, you can iterate the equation as follows: